ThreeSixtyGiving/datatester/README.md

 mkdir -p data/{original,json_all,json_valid,json_acceptable_license,json_acceptable_license_valid}
 python get.py

-You might see an error- UserWarning: Discarded range with reserved name .
-You can happily ignore it. it's an issue with the one dataset that we know about, and it's not a problem.
+You might see different user warnings while running the script .
+You can happily ignore them.
+Run data/report.csv to review the output.
 ```

 Generating a report of what data was downloaded/converted/valid: